Speak up if you're worried about a child

 Making the internet a safe place

-Working with the police to tackle child abuse images
+Working to tackle the supply and demand of child sexual abuse images

 Equal protection for children online and offline